Tourists from all over the world flock to this

 as she sang Chinese opera, she asked me to sing a new song for her, so we motorbiked along the prominent river, almost devoid

 of people compared with my home city, and air so fresh.
-I sang an Irish folk song, and we both reflected how original

-our friendship was, bound together by our love of music.
+how original our friendship was, bound together by our love of music.

 She asked me immediately about my interest in baby

-adoption, and Itold her I had already seen a baby I liked, and yet due to the sporadic nature of short-term teaching contracts
+adoption, and I told her I had already seen a baby I liked, and yet due to the sporadic nature of short-term teaching contracts

 worried that I had enough money saved.